jaiguptanick/Blog/_posts/2020-6-06-HSCTF7_2020_Writeups.md

 ---
 >https://debt-simulator.web.hsctf.com/

-The webpage shows a strange game which says "Very Realistic" as everytime we loose in the game.
+The webpage shows a strange game which says "Very Realistic" as everytime we lose in the game.

 ![HSCTF]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/hsctf/hsctf2_1.png)

-Moving to source page didn't showed anything interesting so intersepting request using Burp Suite.
+Moving to source page didn't showed anything interesting so intercepting request using Burp Suite.

 ![HSCTF]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/hsctf/hsctf2_2.png)

-It seems that it is calling some function everytime we create a move in the game.<br>Now we need to find out or gess the correct function to display the flag.
+It seems that it is calling some function everytime we create a move in the game.<br>Now we need to find out or guess the correct function to display the flag.
 Now again searching the .js files in the source code gives a link "https://debt-simulator-login-backend.web.hsctf.com/yolo_0000000000001" from where it is fetching the function.

 ![HSCTF]({{ site.baseurl }}https://jaiguptanick.github.io/Blog/images/hsctf/hsctf2_3.png)